Get started guide for Azure developers

 Azure Service Fabric

 Service Fabric supports WebAPI with Open Web Interface for .NET (OWIN) and ASP.NET Core.
 It provides SDKs for building services on Linux in both .NET Core and Java.
-To learn more about Service Fabric, see the Service Fabric learning path.
+To learn more about Service Fabric, see the Service Fabric documentation.

 When to use: Service Fabric is a good choice when you’re creating an application or rewriting an existing application to use a microservice architecture.
 Use Service Fabric when you need more control over, or direct access to, the underlying infrastructure.